 You can claim up to 11 months back and have two years after your licence expires to make a claim.

-You get back what you paid, which tends to be just over £13.12/month – depending on your method of payment.
+You get back what you paid, which tends to be just over £13.25/month – depending on your payment method.

 The refund is only available if you're moving to a licensed address over the break, such as your parents' home.
 If you're moving straight into a new gaff that isn't licensed you won't be able to claim a refund.
 But you can take your existing TV licence with you by changing your address.